kate102/kate.me.uk/README.md

 The initial app will be broadly based on the content of an Udemy course The Complete React Developer Course (with hooks and Redux) https://www.udemy.com/course/react-2nd-edition/learn/lecture/7707614

+Execution
+To run my litte app locally I need to run ```live-server public``` from the kate.me.uk directory.